YuZhengM/scvmap-tutorial/docs/source/usage.rst

-3. How to Use the SCVdb?
+3. How to use the SCVdb?
 =========================

-Below, we will explain how to use the SCVdb platform based on the different functional levels on the navigation bar.
+Below, we will explain how to use the `SCVdb <https://bio.liclab.net/scvdb/>`_ platform based on the different functional levels on the navigation bar.